outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - vector boundaries: store info about vectors with similar interaction layers (like 'interacting with a sphere of radius 1')
         - vector gaps: store info about a space lacking vectors in a vector space
         - vector bases (core sets): store info about alternate basis vector sets describing a vector space according to different bases of change units
-        - vector shapes: shapes formed by vectors (polygons, shapes, corners, angles, centers, intersections)
+        - vector shapes: shapes formed by vectors (points, polygons, shapes, corners, angles, centers, intersections)

       - the vectors may be more efficiently described in one format than another, within or across spaces
       - to integrate the vector spaces that have had these formats applied, you can: